Authentic 19th & 20th Century African Carvings

 About Our Masks, Sculptures & Ritual Objects

-Every mask, sculpture, and ritual object in our gallery is an authentic, handmade piece of African art, thoughtfully sourced from private collections.
-Each object carries its own history and was shaped by the cultural and spiritual traditions of the community from which it originates.
+Every mask, sculpture, and ritual object in our gallery is an authentic, handmade work of African art, drawn from private collections.
+Each was shaped by the cultural and spiritual traditions of the community that made it, and each carries a history we research and describe as fully and honestly as the evidence allows.

-We curate our collection with care, drawing on years of experience, research, and personal relationships with collectors and specialists.
-When necessary, we apply only gentle, respectful restoration—done solely to preserve the piece, never to change its original spirit, surface, or story.
+We curate with care, drawing on years of study and long relationships with collectors and specialists.
+When a piece needs restoration, we intervene gently and only to preserve it — never to alter its original surface, spirit, or story.

-Because these objects are handmade and often used ceremonially, determining exact age and historical attribution is not always possible.
-All descriptions and age estimates are shared honestly and accurately to the best of our knowledge.
+Because these objects are handmade and were often used in ceremony, exact age and attribution cannot always be fixed with certainty.
+Every description and age estimate we publish is offered honestly, to the best of our knowledge, with the evidence behind it set out plainly.

 Provenance & Ethical Sourcing Statement

-We are committed to responsible stewardship and ethical collecting practices.
-All works are sourced from private collections formed through legal means, and we do not knowingly acquire or offer objects that have been illicitly obtained, unlawfully exported, or removed in violation of applicable cultural heritage laws.
+We are committed to responsible stewardship and ethical collecting.
+We acquire only from private holdings we have reason to believe were lawfully formed, and we do not knowingly acquire or offer any object that has been illicitly obtained, unlawfully exported, or removed in violation of applicable cultural heritage laws.

-We approach African art with respect for the cultures and communities from which these works originate, recognizing their historical, artistic, and cultural importance.
-Our goal is preservation, education, and thoughtful placement of these objects into collections that value their significance and legacy.
+We approach this material with respect for the cultures and communities from which it originates, recognizing its historical, artistic, and cultural significance.
+Our aim is preservation, education, and the thoughtful placement of these objects into collections that value their legacy.

 Follow us on Social